Where can I learn more about the Genetic Counseling Admissions Match system?

 What is the University of Michigan looking for in a successful candidate?

 We might be looking for you!
-We are looking for applicants who are balanced in their academic preparedness (GREs, GPA, and transcripts), have had an appropriate advocacy experience, and who can share some of themselves and their life experiences in responding to the essay questions.
+We are looking for applicants who are informed and passionate about the profession of genetic counseling, are academically prepared, have had an appropriate advocacy experience, and who can share some of themselves and their life experiences in responding to the essay questions.
 An applicant who is exceptionally strong in one area is not at any advantage, and a non-traditional academic experience is not a disadvantage.
 Returning and foreign students are welcomed.
-We do not require a minimum GPA or GRE scores.
-However, in the past successful applicants have generally scored on average greater than the 50th percentile on the GRE and have a GPA of 3.0 or higher.
+We do not require a minimum GPA.
+However, in the past successful applicants have generally had a GPA of 3.0 or higher.
 If you have questions about our admissions standards, please contact us.

 Whom should I ask to write letters of recommendation?

-Two of the three letters of recommendation should provide input from people in responsible positions who can comment on your academic, employment, or volunteer performance, character and interests.
-For undergraduates this often means professors, academic advisers, or employers.
-The third letter must be written by someone who is able to assess your advocacy experience.
+Your letters of recommendation should provide input from people in responsible positions who can comment on your academic, employment, or volunteer performance, character, and interests.
+For undergraduates this often means professors, academic advisors, employers, or supervisors from advocacy work.
 Letters from people who really know you, rather than from people who have impressive titles, are the most valuable.
-If you have been out of school for several years it may be more appropriate for your letters to come from individuals who know you now, rather than from college professors who will be less acquainted with your work and activities since graduation.
+If you have been out of school for several years, it may be more appropriate for your letters to come from individuals who know you now, rather than from college professors who will be less acquainted with your work and activities since graduation.
 As you decide who you want to ask to write a letter, think about your application in total and ask individuals who can really add depth to the story your application tells about you.
+If you are reapplying, you should consider asking for updated letters that include commentary on any additional growth, activities, or experiences.

 What sort of advocacy experience is Michigan looking for?

 This experience can cover a broad range of undertakings, since different communities provide access to different advocacy opportunities.
-Overall, the experience should provide you with: 1) training in interviewing, crisis intervention, or other interpersonal communication skills, 2) an opportunity to work one-on-one, in person or by phone, with clients from a variety of backgrounds, and 3) supervision in some form.
-The advocacy experience should give you an opportunity to work with individuals around issues that do not have a ‘right’ or ‘wrong’ outcome, but are measured by the client’s sense that they have made their own choice.
-Community programs that can typically provide this type of experience include, but are not limited to: crisis intervention, unplanned pregnancy, domestic violence, teen runaway, hospice programs and various support groups.
+Overall, the experience should provide you with 1) training in interviewing, crisis intervention, or other interpersonal communication skills; 2) an opportunity to work one-on-one, in person, by phone, or electronically (text) with clients from a variety of backgrounds; and 3) supervision in some form.
+The advocacy experience should give you an opportunity to gauge your level of comfort and interest in pursuing a career working with individuals facing issues that do not have a ‘right’ or ‘wrong’ outcome but are measured by the client’s sense that they have made their own choice and/or are feeling supported through a difficult situation.
+Community programs that can typically provide this type of experience include, but are not limited to: crisis intervention, unplanned pregnancy, domestic violence, teen runaway, hospice programs, and various support groups.
 Programs with the appropriate level of responsibility will require that volunteers are supervised and undergo a training program before taking on responsibility.

 What should be included in my response to the essay questions?